jeog/TOSDataBridge/README.md

 ### Python Wrapper
 - - -
-Tthe python wrapper is a simpler, yet still robust, way to get started with the underlying library.
+The python wrapper is a simpler, yet still robust, way to get started with the underlying library.
 To use it you'll still need all the underlying modules mentioned above.

 > **IMPLEMENTATION NOTE:** tosdb was only written to be compatible with python3

-> **IMPLEMENTATION NOTE:** tosdb.py uses a library called ctypes.py to load the tos-databridge[].dll library.
+> **IMPLEMENTATION NOTE:** tosdb uses a library called ctypes.py to load the tos-databridge[].dll library.
 That library requires another library to be loaded (_tos-databridge-shared[].dll ) which it expects to be in one of a number of locations; that's why we manually copied it to your %WINDIR% directory in the  'Installation Details' section.

-Make sure the build of the modules you installed in the 'Getting Started' section matches your python build.
+Make sure the build of the modules you installed in the 'Installation Details' section matches your python build.
 Open a python shell and look to see if it says 32 bit or 64 bit on the top.
 32 bit needs x86 modules; 64 bit needs x64.
+If they don't match redo the earlier steps.
 From a command prompt navigate to the tos-databridge/python directory and enter:

 `C:\TOSDataBridge\python\> python setup.py install`